idealparable/BibleQ/DidLazarusWriteJohn_ShortAnswer.md

 I see this actually as further evidence for John's authorship.

-Both because he phrases it differently from DiLoved, and because this author who seems to be close to Peter both in John 21 (final chapter) and at the Last Supper paraphrases the messengers' message in this way.
+Both because he phrases it differently from DiscipleLoved, and because this author who seems to be close to Peter both in John 21 (final chapter) and at the Last Supper paraphrases the messengers' message in this way.

-The fact that this is shortly before the Last Supper intro of DiLoved only further supports that John is leading up to the introduction of that term in steps, clarifying up front that Jesus loved others, not only the author.
+The fact that this is shortly before the Last Supper intro of DiscipleLoved only further supports that John is leading up to the introduction of that term in steps, clarifying up front that Jesus loved others, not only the author.

 In the longer article I also noted abundant extrabiblical evidence that both the gospel of John and the three epistles of John were written by John, and listed many similar passages in John and 1/2/3 John, including an emphasis on love, and authorial avoidance.